 They had pretty much transformed the apartment into a photography studio.
 I put my underpreparedness (not a word) behind me and explored everything they created.
 We shot for a full day and never ran out of interesting setups.

 From the very beginning I noticed how completely in charge T&S are of their careers.
 They know what they want and how make it happen better than anyone I know.
-I've always marveled at their creativity, professionalism and integrity when it comes to their business and their art.
+I've always marvelled at their creativity, professionalism and integrity when it comes to their business and their art.
 Including their decision to title their second full-length album “The Business Of Art” when they were only 19.

-Tegan and Sara, I love you and and everything you've created and can't wait to see what's next!
+Tegan and Sara, I love you and everything you've created and can't wait to see what's next!

 Just one year after releasing their debut album, Billy Talent were one of the most popular bands on the main stage at Warped Tour.
 They were in their element and it was so fun to watch.